Xavi.app Operations Manual (outdated)

 Manage VM state and resources from the UI.

-Troubleshooting: If VMs fail to start, verify hardware virtualization in BIOS and check sudo systemctl status libvirtd
+Troubleshooting: If VMs fail to start, verify hardware virtualization in BIOS and check sudo systemctl status libvirtd.

 Managing Containers with Cockpit-Podman